FrancescoSaverioZuppichini/A-journey-into-Convolutional-Neural-Network-visualization-/README.md

 ![png](resources/images/output_20_1.png)

 Let's stop for a minute to explain what those images represent.
 We traced the input through the computational graph in order to find out all the layers of our models, in this case, `alexnet`.
-Then we instantiate the `Weights` class implemented in `visualisation.core` and we call it by passing the current input, the **cat** image and a **target layer**.
+Then we instantiate the `Weights` class implemented in `visualization.core` and we call it by passing the current input, the **cat** image and a **target layer**.
 As outputs, we get all the current layer's weights as grey images.
 Then, we plot 16 of them.
 We can notice that they, in some way, makes sense; for example, some pixels are brighter in the edges of the images.

 Let's plot the first `MaxPool` layer to better see this effect, dimensional reduction and higher brightness pixels in some interesting areas.